-Massage Therapy Training in Virginia
+Massage Schools in Virginia

 From Richmond to Virginia Beach to Williamsburg, the Commonwealth of Virginia is a hot and growing market for massage therapists.
 Massage services are in demand in spas, salons, hotels, hospitals, physical therapy offices and wellness centers, as well as in the private sector.

 You have your choice of massage schools in Virginia that can train you in everything from Swedish and deep-tissue massage to sports and prenatal massage.
 Virginia massage schools can prepare you for certification by the National Certification Board for Therapeutic Massage and Bodywork.

 State License Requirements

 Training programs in massage therapy require a high school diploma or GED to enter.
 Some college studies in science, psychology and business are helpful but not required for admission.
 The State of Virginia requires potential massage therapists complete at least 500 hours massage therapy education at an accredited school.
 Students then must pass either the NCETMB or MBLEx examination to show comprehension of the massage therapy school curriculum.
 The profession is licensed through the Board of Nursing in Virginia.
 Licensure in Virginia allows the practitioner to enter the field of massage therapy at the entry level in the state.